Dogsred: Reception

 The manga placed fourth in the 2024 Next Manga Award in the print category; it was nominated for the 2025 edition in the same category and placed tenth.
 It ranked 23rd on the 2024 "Book of the Year" list by Da Vinci magazine.
+In 2026, the series was nominated in the Daruma for Best Action Manga category at the Japan Expo Awards.